What is an Antioxidant? What do they do? What foods contain Antioxidants

-This process of oxidation will result in the production of free radicals which can in turn damage cells and tissues and accelerate ageing .
+This oxidation process will produce free radicals, which can damage cells and tissues and accelerate aging.
 Oxidative damage is implicated in many of the chronic illnesses we see today.

-At any one time there are millions of chemical reactions occurring in the body and each process, whether it be an enzyme reaction or reaction within the mitochondria (energy producing parts of the cells) will result in the production of free radicals. however if we have enough antioxidants then the damage to surrounding tissues will be minimal.
+At any one time, millions of chemical reactions occur within your body.
+Each process, whether an enzyme reaction or a reaction within the mitochondria (energy-producing parts of the cells), will produce free radicals.
+However, if we have enough antioxidants, the damage to surrounding tissues will be minimal.

 Humans derive the majority of their antioxidants from food.

-With the extra stresses upon us from toxicity, electromagnetic pollution, chemicals and even excess exercise etc, the requirement for them is increased, therefore the more foods Rich in Antioxidants we can eat makes a huge difference to our overall health and how we are ageing.
+With the extra stresses upon us from toxicity, electromagnetic pollution, chemicals, and even excess exercise, etc., the requirement for them has increased.
+Therefore the more foods rich in Antioxidants we can eat makes a massive difference.It our overall health anditging.

 It is often helpful to supplement with a good quality antioxidant to help bridge the gap between our body requirements and what we can get from our diet.

-The antioxidant level of a food can be measured by a test which determines its “oxygen radical absorbance capacity” or ORAC scale.
+The antioxidant level of food can be measured by a test that determines its “oxygen radical absorbance capacity” or the ORAC scale.

-To give you an idea of different values so you can make the best choices for yourselves and
+To give you an idea of different values of food, so you can make the best choices for yourselves and your families

 Antioxidant Levels in Foods